alexzeigler/AddPosterData/README.md

 This script only requires a valid PHP install.

 <b>Note: </b> This script was developed in the windows environment.
 If you are running anything other than Windows, you will neeed to edit the config to change the paths to a valid path for your environment.
-More info can be found [here](https://example.com).
+More info can be found (<a href="#config>here</a>).

 ### Plex